manuIO/mainflux-doc/mkdocs/docs/getting-started.md

 Mainflux system is simple - it has only two main concepts: Devices and Channels.

 `Device` is used to represent any device that connects to Mainflux.
-It is thus a generic model that describes any client device of the system via following structure:
+It is thus a generic model that describes any client device of the system via simple structure like [this](https://github.com/mainflux/mainflux-core/blob/master/models/device.go).

 `Channel` is used to model a communication channel.
 It is a generic bidirectional message stream representation.
 Channles shold be looked at like MQTT topics - several devices or applications can subscribe or publish on a channel.
 All the values that flow through channels are persisted in the database.

 Using these two simple represenataions (Devices and Channels), it is possible to model complex IoT systems.
-`Device` structures will be used for device managelent while `Channlel` structures will be used for IoT messaging.
+`Device` structures will be used for device managelent while `Channel` structures will be used for IoT messaging.

 ## SenML
 Mainflux uses standardized message format called SenML to exchange IoT messages in the system.